Henrique061/CollegeProjects/3º_Period/MuitaSort/Readme.md

 -----

-College work to develop a program that reads an array with N integer values and a positive integer value M.
+College work to develop a program that reads an array with N integer values and an M positive integer value.
 The program must order the N numbers by ascending order by it's module, given by an M value, utilizing bubble sort.
 A tie between an odd and even values, the odd value will precede the even value.